vega113/WaveInCloud/spec/conversation/convspec.rst

 Style
 -----
 Style annotations control the display of the content in the blip.
-All style annotations have names that begin with "style/".
+All style annotations have keys that begin with "style/".
 The allowed values for the style annotations are the same as those of the CSS properties of the same name.